HardikArora0843/Assessment-Backend-W5-AI-Study-Coach-Agent/README.md

 Computer Networks Notes
 ```

-The uploaded material becomes available to the application.
+The uploaded material becomes the knowledge source for future questions.

 ---

-## 2. Ask a Question
+### Step 2 – Ask a Question

-The user can ask a question related to the available study material.
+Users ask questions related to the uploaded study material.

 Example: